zextras/tech-doc/source/common/carbonio/usage/calendar.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-NC-SA-4.0

-The calendar component allows to keep track of the appointments, meetings, and events you need to attend to and share them with your colleagues.
+The calendar component allows to keep track of the :term:`appointments
+<appointment>`, meetings, and events you need to attend to and share
+them with your colleagues.

 Beside using |new|, a new appointment can be created in other ways.
 The first one is with a click of the mouse on the desired date